suvnshr/py-manager/README.md

 # py_manager
-A package manager for python
+A GUI based package manager for python

 ## Setup